General Rate Case FAQs

 Every three years, we are required by law to file a General Rate Case application to adjust water rates.
 The proposed rate adjustments must be reviewed and approved by the CPUC, following a robust and transparent process that spans about 12 months.

-Customers are encouraged to participate in the ratemaking process by providing feedback to the CPUC at a public hearing — which will be scheduled later this year.
+Customers are encouraged to participate in the ratemaking process by providing feedback to the CPUC at a public hearing — which took place on June 13, 2024.

 What is a Monthly Service Charge?